mekty2012/Deep-Learning-Theory/Others.md

 Show that the dropout flattens the model manifold, and the regularization performance depends on the curvature.
 Then show that the dropout corresponds to a regularization that depends on the Fisher information.

-### Diagnoosing and Fixing Manifold Overfitting in Deep Generative Models
+### Diagnosing and Fixing Manifold Overfitting in Deep Generative Models

 <https://arxiv.org/abs/2204.07172>